 Roy Smalley, III, President

 Baseball is in Roy’s blood.
 An All-American at USC, he followed that up with 13 Major League seasons including 9 with the Minnesota Twins and 2+ with the New York Yankees.
 Career highlights include the Twins 1987 World Championship and starting at shortstop in the 1979 All-Star game.
 Following retirement from the game, Roy served as the Executive Director of the 1991 International Special Olympics, is a baseball analyst on ESPN’s “Baseball Tonight”.
-Roy was also inducted into the USC Hall of Fame and the college baseball Hall of Fame Currently, Roy is a Sr. VP/Weath Advisor at Morgan Stanley Smith Barney in Minneapolis, and an analyst for Twins broadcasts on Fox Sports North.
-He and his wife, Christine, have three grown children and has three grandchildren.
+Roy was also inducted into the USC Hall of Fame and the college baseball Hall of Fame.
+Currently, Roy is an analyst for Twins broadcasts on Fox Sports North.
+He and his wife, Christine, have three grown children and has four grandchildren.

 Dave is a founding partner of Davis, Bucco & Ardizzi a construction law firm in Conshohocken PA.
 He has previously served as Chairman of the Board of the Pathway School, Vice President of the Montgomery Association of Retarded Citizens Foundation and is currently an Advisory Board Member of the Montgomery County (PA) National Alliance of Mental Illness.
 In addition to a lifelong love of the game and desire to serve underprivileged youth, Dave brings his experience in non-profit organizational development to PIFB.